Skip links

 Frequently Asked Questions

-The OSHA 10 Construction training course requires at least 10 hours of training sessions on workplace safety and health-related topics.
+The OSHA 10-Hour Construction training course requires at least 10-Hours of training sessions on workplace safety and health-related topics.
 However, this course might be finished in at least two days.
 You cannot complete your course within a day.
 It’s because OSHA restricts candidates to 7.5 hours of training each day.

-OSHA 10 Construction online course is created for beginners and entry-level workers in the construction industry.
+OSHA 10-Hour Construction online course is created for beginners and entry-level workers in the construction industry.
 For instance; demolition, building development, and other employees of this industry.
-Although OSHA’s 10 Hour online training course is a voluntary program, some employers, states, unions, and other authorities are compelled to abide by its guidelines.
+Although OSHA’s 10-Hour online training course is a voluntary program, some employers, states, unions, and other authorities are compelled to abide by its guidelines.

-After successfully finishing your OSHA 10 Hour training course online, your certificate or DOL card will be mailed to you without any kind of charge.
+After successfully finishing your OSHA 10-Hour training course online, your DOL card will be mailed to you without any extra charges.